Mississippi capital city struggles with aging water system

 Sybil Smith said she and her husband typically keep several cases of bottled water stockpiled in their home.
 During the cold snap last February, they had no running water for a few days and low pressure for many more.

-Jackson will request at least $42 million for short-term water system repairs as state legislators consider how to spend Mississippi’s share of federal pandemic relief money, said Justin Vicory, who works in communications for Jackson Mayor Chokwe Antar Lumumba.
+Jackson will request at least $42 million for short-term water system repairs as state legislators consider how to spend Mississippi’s share of federal money for infrastructure improvements and pandemic relief, said Justin Vicory, who works in communications for Jackson Mayor Chokwe Antar Lumumba.

-Legislators have not decided how much federal money to spend on water and sewer systems statewide, although an initial proposal is about $750 million.
+Legislators have not decided how much of the pandemic relief money to spend on water and sewer systems statewide, although an initial proposal is about $750 million.
 Jackson is run by Democrats and the Legislature is run by Republicans.
 The Legislature is also known for protecting rural interests, splitting money as widely as possible.

 Associated Press reporter Matthew Daly contributed to this report from Washington.